Jil Bongalon

-Raul Angelo "Jil" Dutollo Bongalon (born August 22, 1991) is a Filipino lawyer and politician and a former member of the Philippine House of Representatives under the Ako Bicol partylist.
+Raul Angelo "Jil" Dutollo Bongalon (born August 22, 1991) is a Filipino lawyer and politician.
+He previously served as a member of the Philippine House of Representatives of the Ako Bicol partylist.

 Early life and education

 Raul Angelo Dutollo Bongalon was born on August 22, 1991, in Tabaco, Albay.

-He completed his high school education at Tabaco National High School.
-He then pursued his undergraduate studies at Bicol University before enrolling at the University of Santo Tomas (UST) Faculty of Civil Law for his law degree.
+He finished high school education at Tabaco National High School.
+He then studied at Bicol University for his under graduate degree.
+After that, he enrolled at the University of Santo Tomas (UST) Faculty of Civil Law to study Law.

-In 2016, Bongalon successfully passed the Philippine Bar Examination, officially beginning his legal career.
+In 2016, Bongalon passed the Philippine Bar Examination and began his career as a lawyer.

+Career

 Legal career

-After passing the Bar, Bongalon served as a Bar reviewer specializing in Remedial Law, helping aspiring lawyers prepare for their bar examinations.
+After passing the Bar in 2016, Bongalon became a Bar reviewer for Remedial Law, where he coached future lawyers for the Bar exams.

 Political career

 House of Representatives

-Bongalon entered national politics as a representative of the Ako Bicol Party-List in the 19th Congress of the Philippines, taking office on June 30, 2022.
-He held the following positions:
+Bongalon entered national politics as a representative of the Ako Bicol Party-List in the 19th Congress of the Philippines.
+He took office on June 30, 2022.
+During his term, he served as: